alhajee/ckan/doc/theming/javascript.rst

 .. literalinclude:: /../ckanext/example_theme_docs/v19_02_error_handling/assets/example_theme_popover.js
    :language: javascript
-   :start-after: // This function is called when CKAN responds with an error.
+   :start-after: // This function is called when FMLD responds with an error.
    :end-before: // End of _onReceiveSnippetError

-After making these changes, you should see that if CKAN responds with an error, the contents of the popover are replaced with the error message from CKAN.
+After making these changes, you should see that if FMLD responds with an error, the contents of the popover are replaced with the error message from FMLD.

 .. _pubsub: